Carmichael coal mine: Taxpayer funding

 In 2014, the Queensland Liberal National Party state government proposed reduced taxes for the project in the form of an open-ended royalty rate "holiday", and for taxpayers to pay for the sediment dumping facility in the Caley Valley wetlands.
 The Labor opposition criticised the secrecy surrounding the costs and suggested that up to $1.08 billion of public money would be required.

 The Australia Institute has been a vocal critic of the proposed $1 billion subsidised loan from the Northern Australia Infrastructure Facility (NAIF) to Adani for its Carmichael coal mine and rail project in Queensland.
 The Institute argued that redirecting this loan to other industries—such as tourism, agriculture, manufacturing, and renewable energy—would yield greater economic, environmental, and political benefits for Australia.
 In 2017, the Queensland Government exercised its power to veto the proposed NAIF loan to Adani.
 This decision was influenced by public opinion, as polling indicated that Queenslanders opposed the loan and preferred funding to be allocated to other sectors.
 Despite the veto, Adani proceeded with the Carmichael coal mine project, which produced its first coal in late 2021.

 Following the Queensland Labor Party's victory in the 2015 state election, the Labor party vowed to not use state funds for the railway line, however the party called on the Australian Liberal National government to use federal taxpayer money for the railway line.
 The federal government considered the proposal, however in the end it was not successful.

 In 2017, the Australia Institute highlighted concerns about potential financial concessions being negotiated between the Queensland Government and Adani regarding coal royalties.
 Specifically, the release suggests that a proposed "royalty holiday" could result in Adani receiving free coal for five years and discounted coal for an additional four years, potentially costing the Queensland budget approximately $1.2 billion in lost revenue.

 In October 2020, the Queensland Labor Party government announced that the royalties deal for the coal mine had been signed.
 The deal includes deferring royalty payments for an unspecified period.

-In late 2024, U.S. authorities issued an arrest warrant for Adani's founder, Gautam Adani, accusing him of bribing Indian government officials with hundreds of millions of dollars.

 Indigenous community impacts

 Native title court cases

-In 2016, a group of Indigenous landholders launched a case in the Queensland Supreme court against the granting of Adani's mining lease, on the basis that they had not been properly consulted.
+In 2016, a group of Indigenous landholders, including youth spokesperson Murrawah Maroochy Johnson, launched a case in the Queensland Supreme court against the granting of Adani's mining lease, on the basis that they had not been properly consulted.
 The court ruled against overturning the mining lease.
 A 2018 appeal upheld the 2016 decision.